Namespaces and resource classes

 Optionally, you can give your resource class a description.

-launch agent - manages gathering the information required to run a task (defined as a parallel run of a job) while also downloading and launching a task agent process
+The launch-agent manages gathering the information required to run a task with machine runner (defined as a parallel run of a job) while also downloading and launching the task-agent process.

-The system has been designed to allow admins to configure the task agent to run with a lower level of privileges than the launch agent.
-Any user who is able to execute a job will be able to gain the same privileges as task agent.
-The instructions below are the recommended deployment which follows this approach (launch agent will run as
+The system has been designed to allow admins to configure the task-agent to run with a lower level of privileges than the launch-agent.
+Any user who is able to execute a job will be able to gain the same privileges as the task-agent.
+The launch-agent will run as

 Self-hosted runner concurrency

-Rather than limit the total number of registered self-hosted runners, CircleCI self-hosted runners are limited by the total number of self-hosted runner jobs (tasks) across your resource classes.
+Rather than limit the total number of registered self-hosted runners, CircleCI’s self-hosted runners are limited by the total number of self-hosted runner jobs (tasks) across your organization.

-CircleCI self-hosted runners are not recommended for use with public projects that have the Build forked pull requests setting enabled.
-In this case, a malicious actor may alter your machine or execute code on it by forking your repository, committing code, and opening a pull request.
-Untrusted jobs running on your CircleCI self-hosted runner pose significant security risks for your machine and network environment, especially if your machine persists its environment between jobs.
+CircleCI’s self-hosted runners are not available for use with public projects that have the Build forked pull requests setting enabled.
+This feature is not availalbe for security reasons.
+A malicious actor may alter your machine or execute code on it by forking your repository, committing code, and opening a pull request.
+Untrusted jobs running on your CircleCI’s self-hosted runner pose significant security risks for your machine and network environment, especially if your machine persists its environment between jobs.
 Some of the risks include:

 Malicious programs running on the machine